-A: All MonnitLink™ wireless gateways can support up to 100 sensors each.
-To expand a network beyond 100 sensors, simply add another wireless gateway to the network and continue expanding.
+A: All MonnitLink™ wireless gateways can support up to 100 sensors.
+To expand a network beyond 100 sensors, simply add another wireless gateway to the network.

 A: Yes.
 You may expand your network as needed, up to 100 sensors per wireless gateway.
 You can add an unlimited number of wireless gateways, so you are not limited to the amount of wireless sensors you can have on your account.

-A: The wireless communication technology developed by Monnit provides several features to help protect your data in transit.
+Monnit's standard wireless products use several features to help protect sensor data in transit.
 Our proprietary sensor protocol uses very low transmit power and requires specialized radio equipment to operate.
 Typical wireless devices that operate on non-proprietary communication protocols (Wi-Fi, Bluetooth, Zigbee) operate using different frequency bands so they can't be used to eavesdrop on the radio communications from the Monnit family of sensors.
 In addition we use a robust packet tampering evaluation routine to ensure that traffic wasn't altered between the sensors and the gateways.
 This enables us to check for well-formed data packets that only originated from Monnit enabled devices.
 To further protect data we have algorithms that protect against spoofing and re-transmission of wireless data packets.
 This is included with the best in class range and power consumption protocol developed for Monnit wireless sensor systems.

-A: The life span of the battery is dependent on a number of factors: how frequently the sensor transmits data (heartbeat), how far the sensor is from the wireless gateway and obstructions that could cause difficulty in sending data (farther distance and obstructions require that the radio to operate at longer intervals to send and receive data).
+A: The life span of the battery is dependent on a number of factors: whether you are using Monnit standard sensors or our newer ALTA sensors, how frequently the sensor transmits data (heartbeat), how far the sensor is from the wireless gateway and obstructions that could cause difficulty in sending data (farther distance and obstructions require that the radio to operate at longer intervals to send and receive data).

-A: With our standard sensors, once the coin cell battery has been depleted, you can change the battery by peeling the sticker away from the battery slot then use a paper clip or small screwdriver to push the battery out and replace with a new CR2032 coin cell battery.
-With AA battery type sensors, simply slide the battery compartment door open to access the batteries.
+A: With our standard sensors, once the coin cell battery has been depleted, you can change the coin cell battery.
+Monnit is proud to introduce our new PinchPower™, wireless coin cell sensor enclosures.
+The redesigned sensor enclosures are now easier than ever to use.
+The new PinchPower™ enclosures feature a 2-part design that allows for quick and easy access to the coin cell battery.
+By simply pinching in on the sides of the enclosure, the sensor can be removed from the mounting base to reset or replace with a new CR2032 coin cell battery.
+As of March 2017, all wireless coin cell sensors feature the new enclosures.
+With AA battery type sensors, simply unscrew the battery compartment door open to access the batteries.
 We encourage you to recycle all old batteries.

 A: To deploy a standard Monnit wireless sensor network, you will need a MonnitLink™ wireless gateway and any Monnit wireless sensor(s) that are needed for your application.